mzpqnxow/build-silc-debian/README.md

 You can also feel free to change the encryption settings, but this is meant for a loopback only configuration

-## Making an init script
+## Systemd service file

-A very basic distribution/OS agnostic init script is in init.d
+A very basic distribution/OS agnostic init script is in systemd

 ## Running for the first time